 What is Portfolio and Portfolio Management (Definition)?

 In other words, a portfolio is a group of assets.
-If compared, generally it is found that the risk attached to an asset is more than the risk of a portfolio.
-This is because portfolio gives an opportunity to diversify risk.
-Diversification of risk does not mean that risk will be eliminated.
-With every asset, two types of risk are attached, diversifiable risk and market risk.
-Even an optimum portfolio cannot eliminate market risk, but can only reduce or eliminate the diversifiable risk.
-As soon as risk reduces, the variability of return reduces leading to better and assured returns.
+The portfolio gives an opportunity to diversify risk.
+Diversification of risk does not mean that there will be an elimination of risk.
+With every asset, there is an attachment of two types of risk; diversifiable/unique/unexplained/unsystematic risk and undiversifiable/market risk/explained/systematic risk.
+Even an optimum portfolio cannot eliminate market risk but can only reduce or eliminate the diversifiable risk.
+As soon as risk reduces, the variability of return reduces.

-Best portfolio management practice runs on the principle of minimum risk and maximum return within a given time frame.
-A portfolio is built based on investor’s income, investment budget and risk appetite keeping the expected rate of return in mind.
+Best PM practice runs on the principle of minimum risk and maximum return within a given time frame.
+A portfolio is built based on an investor’s income, investment budget, and risk appetite keeping the expected rate of return in mind.

 Objectives of Portfolio Management

-When a portfolio is built, following objectives are to be kept in mind by the portfolio manager based on an individual’s expectation.
+A portfolio manager should keep the following objectives of investments in mind while building a portfolio based on an individual’s expectations.
 The choice of one or more of these depends on the investor’s personal preference.

-Investors hire portfolio managers and avail professional services for the management of portfolio by as paying a pre-decided fee for these services.
-Let us understanding who is a portfolio manager and tasks involved in the management of a portfolio.
+Investors hire portfolio managers and avail of professional services to manage portfolios by paying a pre-decided fee for these services.
+Let us understand who a portfolio manager is and the tasks involved in managing a portfolio.

 Who is a Portfolio Manager?

-Portfolio Manager is a person who understands his client’s investment needs and suggests a suitable investment mix to meet his client’s investment objectives.
-This tailor-made investment plan is recommended keeping in mind the risk-return balance.
+A portfolio manager is a person who understands his client’s investment needs and suggests a suitable investment mix to meet his client’s investment objectives.
+This tailor-made investment plan is recommended keeping in mind the risk-return trade-off.

 Process in Portfolio Management

-Portfolio management process is not a one-time activity.
-The portfolio manager manages the portfolio on a regular basis and keeps his client updated with the changes.
-The tasks involved in it are stated below:
+The portfolio management process is not a one-time activity.
+The portfolio manager manages the portfolio regularly and keeps his client updated with the changes.
+It involves the following tasks:

-- Taking decision on the investment strategy based on discussion with the client
+- Taking a decision on the portfolio investment strategy based on discussion with the client.